 (At least I think I’m funny)

 I am in the middle of reading the book Rhythms of Rest by Shelly Miller.
 I wrote about it on my 6 Must Read Books for Teachers this Summer blog post.
-The book is on the concept of Sabath.
+The book is on the concept of Sabbath.
 Shelly writes about setting aside one day a week (or evening or whatever you can spare) to rest.
-I am getting SO much out of this book and really excited about implementing the routine of Sabath once the school year starts.
-I am trying to do it now but with summer routines are out the window and I am finding pockets of rest throughout the week.
+I am getting SO much out of this book and really excited about implementing the routine of Sabbath once the school year starts.
+I am trying to do it now but with summer, routines are out the window and I am finding pockets of rest throughout the week.

 What makes you peaceful and rested?
 For me, pulling weeds in my garden is oddly therapeutic.
 Sitting on the porch and drinking a glass of wine with Cody is rejuvenating for me.
 She writes that